WDGPH Guidance Documents

 Recreational settings and sport associations/organizations do not require approval from Public Health to reopen or resume activities.
 Public Health is unable to review individual association/organization or sector-specific reopening plans and/or protocols.
 Facility owners are responsible to ensure that any activities that they permit comply with the Emergency Order.

-Please refer to A Framework for Reopening our Province: Stage 3 for requirements related to current operating restrictions on sport and fitness.
+- A Framework for Reopening our Province: Stage 3 for requirements related to current operating restrictions on sport and fitness.

 For more information regarding reopening your business or resuming your sport, please visit our website’s Workplaces and Businesses Page